thenice777/vibelevels/README.md

 ## Milestones

+- May 15, 2025: Repo migration, testing pushing a change to readme from local, and pulling into lovable and pushing those changes to github, rinse and repeat.
 - April 30, 2025: Implemented a complete dark mode system for vibelevels by enhancing the theme hooks, fixing the Tailwind configuration to properly use CSS variables with HSL syntax, and ensuring all components respond appropriately to theme changes.
 Fixed all color issues and ensured proper contrast ratios for accessibility.